 What does the test result mean?

 Test results that are low may indicate a B vitamin deficiency but will not reveal whether it is due to an inadequate supply or an inability to absorb or use available B vitamins.
-When someone is deficient, the person often has multiple vitamin deficiencies.

 Is there anything else I should know?

 A person may sometimes be diagnosed and treated for a B vitamin deficiency based upon clinical findings and a response to treatment, rather than testing.
-For instance, if a healthcare provider suspects a B1 deficiency, the provider may prescribe B vitamin supplements and then monitor the person to see if symptoms resolve.
+For instance, if a healthcare provider suspects a B1 deficiency, the provider may prescribe B vitamin supplements and then monitor you to see if symptoms resolve.